Skip to main content

 Downstream signaling from activated receptor tyrosine kinases

 To review once again, when receptor tyrosine kinases get activated by binding a primary messenger such as a growth factor, the receptors dimerize, activating their cytoplasmic kinase domains.
 The activated RTK then autophosphorylates itself.
-The phosphorylated intracellular domain provides a docking site for other cellular "adaptor" proteins that contain an SH2 domain.
-The bound adaptor protein binds other signaling molecules within the cell leading to downstream propagation of the signal.
+The phosphorylated intracellular domain serves as a docking site for other cellular adaptor proteins that contain an SH2 domain.
+The bound adaptor protein binds other signaling molecules within the cell, leading to downstream propagation of the signal.
 Figure \(\PageIndex{8}\) shows some RTKs and downstream signaling events.
-We have already discussed the activation of the lipid kinase phosphoinositide 3-kinase (P13K) which leads to the activation of Akt (PKB).
+We have already discussed the activation of the lipid kinase phosphoinositide 3-kinase (PI3K), which in turn leads to the activation of Akt (also known as PKB).
 In the rest of this section, we will focus on the next step after the activation of RTKs.
-We focus on the epidermal growth factor receptor (EGFR, ErbB1) again.
+We focus on the epidermal growth factor receptor (EGFR, also known as ErbB1).

 1. Downstream signaling from the epidermal growth factor receptor.